The question: How Hard is it to Source Product from China?

 You’ll have more luck in the listing directories for sure.

 There are many directories I’ve used.
-Alibaba.com is a great one and one of the best known.
+Alibaba.com is a great one and one of the best known, but it’s not the only one.
+In fact, you can find more unique products by going where the masses aren’t looking.

 By using Alibaba to contact the factories, you let your fingers do the walking rather than your feet trudging down the corridors of the fairs for a weeks on end.